kdakan/React-React-Router-and-Redux/README.md

 # React with React Router 4, Redux and MobX Tutorial
-This is an extensive tutorial on React v.16 with React Router v.4, and using Redux or MobX for state management.
+This is an extensive tutorial on React v.16 with React Router v.4, and using Redux for state management.
 This can also serve as a mini-reference.
-This tutorial takes you from beginner level to intermediate/advanced level and has enought breadth and depth to get you going with most of your projects.
+This tutorial will take you from beginner level to intermediate/advanced level and covers enough breadth and depth to get you going with most of your projects.

+Before beginning, make sure you have some knowledge of ES6.
+I have a tutorial here at https://github.com/kdakan/ES6-Tutorial in case you want to brush up on ES6.

-You need to apply these concepts on a hands-on project to get competent.
-First you need to forget about the way things are done in Angular.
-There is no controller, service, or dependency injection, React only handles the view part of the MV* architecture, programmers mainly utilize components with props and state.
-However, most apps do not use the state that comes with React components, and use a global state manager like ```Redux``` or ```Mobx``` to simplify handling and sharing state across components.
+Unlike Angular, React only handles the view part of the MV* architecture.
+There is no controller, service, or dependency injection.
+Programmers mainly utilize components with props and state and use a global state manager like ```Redux``` or ```Mobx``` to simplify handling and sharing state between components across the app.

-Before beginning this tutorial, make sure you have some knowledge of the ES6 features added to javascript.
-I have a tutorial on this link: https://github.com/kdakan/ES6-Tutorial in case you want to brush up on ES6.

-TODO: I will soon be adding to this repo, the full source code for the example snippets.

 ## Table of contents
 * [Installation](#installation)